-The public participation process allows the general public to prepare and submit meaningful input so that the Minister can consider the feedback in the final decision.
+The public participation process provides the general public the opportunity to prepare and submit meaningful input so that the Minister can consider all views on a project before a final decision is made.

 The Public Participation Fact Sheet provides information on